May. 09, 2022

-In addition to the phenylalanine hydroxylase reaction, tetrahydrobiopterin is also the cofactor for tyrosine hydroxylase and tryptophan hydroxylase, the rate-limiting enzymes required for the synthesis of the catecholamines and serotonin, the generation of nitric oxide from citrulline by nitric oxide synthases, and the production of an alkyl aldehyde and glycerol from a glycerol ether by glyceryl-ether monooxygenase (45).
-The continuing deficiency of all monamine neurotransmitters within the central nervous system explains why the neurologic symptoms in children with defects in tetrahydrobiopterin metabolism do not respond clinically to a low-phenylalanine diet alone.
+In addition to the phenylalanine hydroxylase reaction, tetrahydrobiopterin is also the cofactor for tyrosine hydroxylase and tryptophan hydroxylase, the rate-limiting enzymes required for the synthesis of the dopamine and serotonin, the generation of nitric oxide from citrulline by nitric oxide synthases, and the production of an alkyl aldehyde and glycerol from a glycerol ether by glyceryl-ether monooxygenase (46).
+The continuing deficiency of all monoamine neurotransmitters within the central nervous system explains why the neurologic symptoms in children with defects in tetrahydrobiopterin metabolism do not respond clinically to a low-phenylalanine diet alone.

 Previous names for this enzyme have included dihydrobiopterin synthetase, phosphate eliminating enzyme and sepiapterin synthesizing enzyme-1.
 More than half of the patients with BH4 deficiencies suffer from a deficiency of this enzyme (33).

-In 1999, another defect in tetrahydrobiopterin metabolism was described that did not lead to hyperphenylalaninemia.
-It was first presumed to be a variant of dihydropteridine reductase deficiency (06) but was later shown to be due to sepiapterin reductase deficiency (08).
+In 1999, another defect in tetrahydrobiopterin metabolism was described that did not lead to hyperphenylalaninemia, but elevated phenylalanine in CSF.
+It was first presumed to be a variant of dihydropteridine reductase deficiency (06) but was later shown to be due to sepiapterin reductase deficiency (07).
 Central nervous system catecholamine and serotonin metabolism were impaired leading to severe neurologic dysfunction.

 Terminology for the group of defects that affect tetrahydrobiopterin metabolism has altered since the early descriptions.
-Initial cases were classified as forms of atypical phenylketonuria and then malignant hyperphenylalaninemia because they were unresponsive to classic dietary treatment.
-Currently, the term "tetrahydrobiopterin deficiencies" encompasses all of the disorders.
+Initial cases were classified as “atypical phenylketonuria” and then malignant hyperphenylalaninemia because they were unresponsive to classic dietary treatment.
+Currently, the term "tetrahydrobiopterin deficiencies" encompasses all of the disorders (35).

 The BH4 deficiencies are clinically heterogeneous.
 There are variant forms of 6-pyruvoyltetrahydropterin synthase deficiency (transient cases, peripheral forms, and severe forms that affect both systemic and central systems) as well as several partial and mild cases of dihydropteridine reductase deficiency (05; 33).